solana-developers/solana-cookbook/docs/recipes/accounts.md

 2. Find Program Address

-`findProgramAddress` will add a extra byte in the end of your seed.
-It starts from 255 to 0 and return the first off-curve public key.
-You will always get the same result if you pass the same program id and seed
+`findProgramAddress` will add a extra byte at the end of your seed.
+It starts from 255 to 0 and returns the first off-curve public key.
+You will always get the same result if you pass the same program id and seed.

 <CodeGroup>
   <CodeGroupItem title="TS" active>